hofstadter-io/hof-docs/content/getting-started/modules.md

 ---
 title: "Modules"
+description: "Dependency management for CUE and code generators"
-brief: "for reusable CUE and code generation"
+brief: "Dependency management for CUE and code generators"

 weight: 20
 ---